raullaasner/gadfit/INSTALL.md

   Source code is available at http://cmake.org.

 * **OpenCoarrays**.
 The multi-image Coarray support of GFortran is provided by the OpenCoarrays project, which allows to run GADfit in parallel.
 It is available at https://github.com/sourceryinstitute/opencoarrays and can be built and installed using standard CMake commands.
-By default, the library is automatically downloaded and built (only if the compiler flag `-fcoarray=lib` is given).
+By default, the OpenCoarrays is automatically downloaded and built (only if the compiler flag `-fcoarray=lib` is given).
 The Coarray support of the Intel compiler does not depend on an external project and is available out of the box.

 * **Linear algebra library**.
 While not required during compilation, a linear algebra library is necessary for using GADfit or running the tests (see `make check` below).
 By default, the supplied Lapack library is used.